Niram (2007 film): Production

 S. K. Krishna made his directorial debut with Niram under the banner of Sree Bhagavathi Amman Movies.
 Newcomers Mani, Kolangal fame Sridhar and Raju were selected to play the lead roles while Sindhuri, Risha and Payal were chosen to play the heroines.
 The director said, "Niram centers on a team of youths who aspire to make a film, and the hurdles they have cross to achieve their aim.

 Soundtrack

 The film score and the soundtrack were composed by Sabesh–Murali.
 The soundtrack features 5 tracks with lyrics written by P. Vijay, Piraisoodan, Muthu Vijayan and Kalaimurugan.

 Reception

 A reviewer wrote, "Director SK Krishna formulated his story on the lines of Pudhu Vasantham.
 Someone could have told him that it would not work in the present time frame" and concluded, "Niram does not look very bright".
 Malini Mannath said, "The faces are fresh and the youngsters have played their roles adequately.
 Mani brings out the anguish and frustration of Krishna creditably.
 Niram is at most a promising effort from a debutant director".
+Lajjavathi of Kalki praised Sabesh-Murali's music, Jayabalan's cinematography and added though the concept of struggling in film industry has been witnessed in lot of films, here in this film they tried to show it differently thats all.